 Point values for services will be modified over the course of the GPP, from being linked primarily to cost to being linked to both cost and value.
 The provision of general medical/surgical acute inpatient services and emergent services will receive fewer points over time.
 The changing point structure will be designed to incentivize PHCS to provide care in the most appropriate and cost-effective setting feasible.
-Point revaluation will be calibrated so that the overall impact would not lead to any PHCS receiving additional total points in any given GPP PY if utilization and the mix of services provided remained constant.
-Specifically, for any PHCS, if its utilization and mix of services does not change from the baseline year of SFY 2014-15, it will not earn any more points in GPP PY 1 than it earned under the baseline year, and in subsequent GPP PYs shall earn fewer points.
+Point revaluation will be calibrated so that the overall impact would not lead to any PHCS receiving additional total points in any given GPP PY if utilization and the mix of services does not change from the baseline year of SFY 2014-15, it will not earn any more points in GPP PY 1 than it earned under the baseline year, and in subsequent GPP PYs shall earn fewer points.